-NOTES. - These are the original Sunday laws, after which all the Sunday laws of Europe and America have been modeled.
-Church attendance is not generally required by the Sunday laws of the present day, nor was it required, in terms, by the earliest Sunday laws; but that is and ever has been the chief object of all Sunday legislation from Constantine's time on.
-Sunday laws are religious, and, as their history shows, they have been
+Notes.- These are the original Sunday laws, after which all the Sunday laws of Europe and America have been modeled.
+Church attendance is not generally required by the Sunday laws of the present day, nor was it required, in terms, by the earliest Sunday laws; but that is and ever has been the chief object of all Sunday legislation from Constantine's time on, and it is as much out of place today as it ever was.